 The top 60 qualifiers from the Standard division will be invited to attend the Standard Finals, the top 45 qualifiers from the Veteran Dog division will be invited to attend the Veteran Dog Finals and the top 7 qualifiers from the Junior Handler division will be invited to attend the Juniors Finals.
 The qualifiers will be ranked based on points accumulated, with the dog accumulating the most points being ranked as #1, the dog with the second most points being ranked as #2, etc. Dogs will be ranked on the list for each division and will be counted towards the total number of invitees (for each division).
 Current rankings will appear in the Agility Finals List posted on the ASCA Website.
-If there is more than one dog with the same number of points as the 60th qualifier in the Standard division, more than one dog with the same number of points as the 7th qualifier in the Junior Handler division, then all the dogs with that number of points in the respective divisions will be invited.
+If there is more than one dog with the same number of points as the 60th qualifier in the Standard division, more than one dog with the same number of points as the 7th qualifier in the Veteran Dog division or more than one dog with the same number of points as the 7th qualifier in the Junior Handler division, then all the dogs with that number of points in the respective divisions will be invited.
 All alternates will be notified of their alternate status.
 Alternates will be accepted in list order until all slots are filled.